 All research proposed should highlight the migratory context and impact on health of the issue or problem of interest.
 Research questions should be focused on the projected impact of results on public policies.

 The following research areas will be given priority:

-- Mental health, including domestic violence and violence from a public health perspective, alcohol and substance abuse, and its relation with culture;
+- Mental health and its relationship with mobility, including depression, PTSD, domestic violence and violence from a public health perspective, alcoholism, and substance abuse.

-- Occupational health, including farmworkers rights, injury prevention, respiratory illness, heat-related illness, and pesticide exposure;
+- Occupational and environmental health, including injury and accident prevention, pesticide exposure, respiratory illness, heat-related illness; and worker’s rights.